BKoch74/4143-PLC/Assignments/P01/Readme.md

 - Make sure the "mascot.go" and "mascot_test.go" are inside of the mascot package (folder).
 - Must have the go.mod file inside of the program directory outside of the mascot folder.
+- Click on the run test button inside of the test function.

 - Example Command: